ZhaoyuUmass/ZhaoyuUmass.github.io/README.md

 bin/gpClient.sh \
 edu.umass.cs.gnsclient.client.testing.activecode.ActiveCodeHelloWorldExample
 ```
-This no-op active code returns the original value of the field without any change, the output should look like:
+This no-op active code returns the original value of the field without any change, the end of the output should look like:
+>...
->Before the code is deployed, the value of field(someField) is someValue
+>Before the code is deployed, the value of field(someField) is original value
->After the code is deployed, the value of field(someField) is someValue
+>After the code is deployed, the value of field(someField) is original value

 To run another simple hello world active code, you could specify the path to the code and run as:
 ```bash